elenderg/PAL-1000/instruções de compilação.md

 `If the item looks reamish, repeat.`
 `Add a source file to the source files given the item's path.` `Load the source file.`
-`Repeat.``

- `
+`Repeat.`

 As you know, the CAL expects a program's source code to be stored as one or more text files in a single directory.
 One of those files is usually a copy of the Noodle.
-It doesn't matter what order the files are in, and it doesn't matter what their names are, except that he will only attempt to compile files with no extension.``
+It doesn't matter what order the files are in, and it doesn't matter what their names are, except that he will only attempt to compile files with no extension.

- `

 A diligent Plain English programmer, however, will typically use the CAL's Writer to author a user manual and other documentation for a program.
-Since it's convenient to keep such documentation in the same directory as the source code, and since such documentation files will not have an extension, we need the CAL to skip them when he's collecting source code to compile.``
+Since it's convenient to keep such documentation in the same directory as the source code, and since such documentation files will not have an extension, we need the CAL to skip them when he's collecting source code to compile.

- `

-59. Internally, documents created with the CAL's writer are called "reams" (as in a "ream of paper").
+59. Internally, documents created with the CAL's writer are called "reams" (as in a "_ream of paper_").
 And that's why, in the above routine, files that look "reamish" are passed over.
-Uncomment the decider routine shown below so the compiler will be able to recognize "reamish" files:``
+Uncomment the decider routine shown below so the compiler will be able to recognize "reamish" files:

- `

 `To decide if an item looks reamish:`
 `Load the item's path into a buffer.`